 4. What are the technologies require to built IoT applications?

 IoT applications use a stack of technologies to support different situations and requirements.
-For example, some IoT products will move on to using the mobile networks like the 3G/4G.
-Whereas, some of them will still work with the standard TCP/IP or Wi-Fi networks.
+For example, some IoT products will move on to using mobile networks like 3G/4G.
+Whereas, some of them will still work with the standard TCP/IP or Wi-Fi systems.

 Bluetooth is also an alternative and used in a variety of IoT applications.
 But it’s suitable for products that can run on less power and remain in limited proximity.

 RFID (radio frequency Identification) tags and NFC (near field communication) will also continue to have a presence in the IoT.

 However, some of these may have limitations, problem areas, and unique error conditions.
 But these are technologies where the programmers and testers need to focus on so that they can do their jobs efficiently.

 There are a no. of barriers which can slow down the development of IoT.
 The big three of them are the deployment of IPv6, power for sensors, and agreement on standards.

 5.1.
 Deployment of IPv6